MatthewLeeWilcox/CatapultPy/README.md

 ###

 ```
-ofCreateToken(api_key, region = "us")
+token = ofCreateToken(api_key, region = "us")
 ```
 Creates the token to call the API.
-Must include your region name being "us", "eu", "au", "cn"
+Must include your region name being "us", "eu", "au", "cn".

 ```
 ofGetActivities(token)
 ```
-Returns a pandas dataframe of all of the activities
+Returns a pandas dataframe of all of the activities.

 ```
 ofGetAthletes(token)